mozilla/explainers/eyedropper-input.md

 ## Caveats, shortcomings, and other drawbacks of design choices, both current and any prior iterations

-&lt;input> is mainly event-based, and the current EyeDropper API is promise-based.
+`<input>` is mainly event-based, and the current EyeDropper API is promise-based.

 A previous iteration of this proposal suggested specifying an `EyeDropper` constructor to create an `input` element with the appropriate attributes set, and an `open()` method, as a way to improve compatibility with existing web content.
 This has now been dropped for simplicity.

-The EyeDropper API [uses [SecureContext]](https://github.com/WICG/eyedropper-api/issues/15), which might be hard with &lt;input>.
+The EyeDropper API [uses [SecureContext]](https://github.com/WICG/eyedropper-api/issues/15), which might be hard with `<input>`.
 The proposal above does not use SecureContext, but has other mitigations to prevent attacks.

 ## Draft specification

-The `input` element would have a new boolean attribute `eyedropper`, which only applies when the `type` attribute is in the [Color](https://html.spec.whatwg.org/#color-state-%28type%3Dcolor%29) state.
-When specified, the element represents a color well control that opens an eye dropper.
+The `input` element, when the `type` attribute is in the [Color](https://html.spec.whatwg.org/#color-state-%28type%3Dcolor%29) state, may have the boolean attribute `eyedropper` specified.
+When specified, and the attribute applies, the element represents a color well control that opens an eye dropper.

 For the purpose of the [show a picker, if applicable](https://html.spec.whatwg.org/#show-the-picker,-if-applicable) algorithm, the relevant user interface is an eye dropper, to select a color from a pixel on the screen, or within the browser, as appropriate for the platform and the user agent.